AzHicham/openslide-rs/README.md

 This work is based mainly on [openslide-rust library](https://github.com/ojskrede/openslide-rust) and [openslide-python library](https://github.com/openslide/openslide-python)

-# OpenSlide Rust
+# openslide-rs

 ![CI](https://github.com/AzHicham/openslide-rs/actions/workflows/workflow.yml/badge.svg)
 [![codecov](https://codecov.io/gh/AzHicham/openslide-rs/branch/main/graph/badge.svg?token=Q848D95AF8)](https://codecov.io/gh/AzHicham/openslide-rs)

 Rust bindings to OpenSlide ([https://openslide.org/](https://openslide.org/)).

 This work has no affiliations with the official OpenSlide project.

-OpenSlide Rust is a Python interface to the OpenSlide library.
+openslide-rs is a rust interface to the OpenSlide library.

 [OpenSlide] is a C library that provides a simple interface for reading whole-slide images, also known as virtual slides, which are high-resolution